sindresorhus/boxen-cli/readme.md

     --padding           Space between the text and box border --margin            Space around the box
     --center            Center the box
-    --align             Align the text [left|center|right] (Default: left) --title             Display a title at the top of the box.
+	  --align, -a         Align the text [left|center|right] (Default: left) --title, -t         Display a title at the top of the box.
 	  --title-alignment   Align the title in the top bar [left|center|right].
-	  --width             Set a fixed width for the box --height            Set a fixed height for the box --fullscreen        Fit all available space within the terminal.
+	  --width, -w         Set a fixed width for the box --height, -h        Set a fixed height for the box --fullscreen, -f    Fit all available space within the terminal.

   Examples
     $ boxen I ❤ unicorns